How to Create a WFH Office with Your Existing Furniture

 Now that you have a dedicated workspace, make sure that it is organized and free from clutter.
 Studies have shown that our physical environments significantly influence our cognition, emotions, and behaviour.
 Unorganized spaces can negatively impact our stress and anxiety levels, both at work and home.

-Interior Firm: Interior Hunters Sdn Bhd
+View this project by Interior Hunters Sdn Bhd

 So tidy up your space and get rid of things you don’t need or use to create an uncluttered area that will allow you to boost your focus at work.
 Creating a tidy and clean space is also important to avoid distractions when you do video calls.